-Pricing
+Article 12 Pricing

 - 1. Each Party shall allow prices for air transportation to be established by each designated airline based upon commercial considerations in the marketplace.
 Intervention by the Parties shall be limited to: - a. prevention of unreasonably discriminatory prices or practices; - b. protection of consumers from prices that are unreasonably high or restrictive due to the abuse of a dominant position; and - c. protection of airlines from prices that are artificially low due to direct or indirect governmental subsidy or support. - 2.
-Each Party may require notification to or filing with its aeronautical authorities of prices to be charged to or from its territory by airlines of the other Party.
-Notification or filing by the airlines of both Parties may be required no more than 30 days before the proposed date of effectiveness.
-In individual cases, notification or filing may be permitted on shorter notice than normally required.
-Neither Party shall require the notification or filing by airlines of the other Party of prices charged by charterers to the public, except as may be required on a non-discriminatory basis for information purposes. - 3.
+Prices for international air transportation between the territories of the Parties shall not be required to be filed.
+Notwithstanding the foregoing, the designated airlines of the Parties shall continue to provide immediate access, on request, to information on historical, existing, and proposed prices to the aeronautical authorities of the Parties in a manner and format acceptable to those aeronautical authorities. - 3.
 Neither Party shall take unilateral action to prevent the inauguration or continuation of a price proposed to be charged or charged by (i) an airline of either Party for international air transportation between the territories of the Parties, or (ii) an airline of one Party for international air transportation between the territory of the other Party and any other country, including in both cases transportation on an interline or intraline basis.
 If either Party believes that any such price is inconsistent with the considerations set forth in paragraph 1 of this Article, it shall request consultations and notify the other Party of the reasons for its dissatisfaction as soon as possible.
-These consultations shall be held not later than 30 days after receipt of the request, and the Parties shall cooperate in securing information necessary for reasoned resolution of the issue.
+These consultations shall be held not later than 45 days after receipt of the request, and the Parties shall cooperate in securing information necessary for reasoned resolution of the issue.
 If the Parties reach agreement with respect to a price for which a notice of dissatisfaction has been given, each Party shall use its best efforts to put that agreement into effect.
 Without such mutual agreement, the price shall go into effect or continue in effect.

-Consultations
+Article 13 Consultations